Arinpe/Detolabot/README.md

 # Detolabot

     This is a telegram chat bot which promises to be interactive.
-The name of the bot is Detolabot
+The name of the bot is Detolabot.

     [screenshot](../img/Telegrambot.png)

+# Purpose
+    This is a capstone project for the ruby module microverse curriculum .

-## Built With
+Built With
 - Ruby
 - Telegram Bot API
 - Chuck Norris Jokes API

+# Requirements
+- A computer
+- Ruby.
+- Installing Ruby
+- Telegram account
+- A telegram Chat bot API

+# Getting Started
+Get a local copy of this repo Open a terminal and run:git clone git@github.com:OlawaleJoseph/telebot.git

+Navigate to your telegram account if you have one.
+Or create new telegram account.

+Create a new bot with the help of BotFather

+Obtain your new bot's token.

+Create .env file in the root directory.

+env example

+In the .env file create a variable as indicated the .env.example file

+Open a terminal and run bunle install

+After successful installation run the command ruby bin/main.rb

+On your telegram account search for your bot's name

+Then use the commands above to begin interacting.

+# Dependencies
+- telegram-bot-ruby
+- dotenv
+- httparty
+- Testing
+- Install Rspec gem in your system.
+- Open Command Prompt or Terminal and run: gem install Rspec
+- Navigate into the project folder and run the following command in the console: rspec

 ## Feature